The Attorney-Client Privilege

 Generally, the attorney-client privilege applies when:

-Lawyers may not reveal oral or written communications with clients that clients reasonably expect to remain private.
-A lawyer who has received a client's confidences cannot repeat them to anyone outside the legal team without the client's consent.
+Lawyers can't reveal oral or written communications with clients that clients reasonably expect to remain private.
+A lawyer who has received a client's confidences must not repeat them to anyone outside the legal team without the client's consent.
 In that sense, the privilege is the client's, not the lawyer's—the client can decide to forfeit (or waive) the privilege, but the lawyer cannot.

 The privilege generally stays in effect even after the attorney-client relationship ends, and even after the client dies.
 In other words, the lawyer can never divulge the client's secrets without the client's permission, unless some kind of exception (see below) applies.
 (United States v.
 White, 970 F.2d 328 (7th Cir.
 1992); Swidler & Berlin v.
 United States, 524 U.S. 399 (1998).)